JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 #### Selecting Targets

 You may select additional targets for a ranged weapon provided all targets are within 2" of the initial target.
-Resolve attacks against selected target individually.
+Resolve attacks against selected targets separately.

 ***Blast*** weapons can only select an initial target that is not within 2" of a friendly model, and must select all additional targets within 2" that are ***visible*** to the initial target.
 Resolve attacks as though all selected targets belong to a single unit.